 The program involves creating an individualized care plan and is a long-term commitment on the part of the patient and his or her team of health care providers.
 This team may include doctors, nurses, and specialists such as respiratory therapists, physical and occupational therapists, dietitians or nutritionists, and psychologists or social workers.

 Neurological and stroke rehabilitation is designed for adults with neurological diseases or conditions such as stroke, multiple sclerosis, Parkinson’s disease, or traumatic brain injury.
 Our team of physical, occupational, and speech therapists will evaluate the specific needs of each patient and select the technique or combination of techniques that will best meet the individual’s needs.
 Length of treatment varies by person and by diagnosis.

-Short-term rehabilitation is offered at all four of the Genacross care communities listed below.
+Short-term rehabilitation is offered at the Genacross care communities listed below.
 For more information, contact the community nearest you or use our online contact form.